Woodrow Wilson and race: White House screening of The Birth of a Nation

 Misquotation from Wilson's History of the American People as reproduced in the film The Birth of a Nation.

 During Wilson's presidency, D. W. Griffith's film The Birth of a Nation (1915) was the first motion picture to be screened in the White House.
 Wilson agreed to screen the film at the urging of Thomas Dixon Jr., a Johns Hopkins classmate who wrote the book on which The Birth of a Nation was based.
 The film, while revolutionary in its cinematic technique, glorified the Ku Klux Klan and portrayed black people as uncouth and uncivilized.

 Wilson, and only Wilson, is quoted (three times) in the film as a scholar of American history.
 Wilson made no protest over the misquotation of his words.
 According to some historians, after seeing the film, Wilson felt Dixon had misrepresented his views.
 In his book, quoted in the film, he argued that the reason so many Southerners joined the Klan was desperation brought about by abusive Reconstruction-era governments.
-In terms of Reconstruction, Wilson held the common southern view that the South was demoralized by northern carpetbaggers and that overreach on the part of the Radical Republicans justified extreme measures to reassert democratic, white majority control of Southern state governments.
+In terms of Reconstruction, Wilson held the common southern view that the South was demoralized by northern carpetbaggers and that overreach on the part of the Radical Republicans justified extreme measures to reestablish white Democratic control of Southern state governments.
 Dixon has been described as a "professional racist", who used both his pen and pulpit (as a Baptist minister) to promote white supremacy, and it is highly unlikely that Wilson was not well aware of Dixon's views before the screening.

 Though Wilson was not initially critical of the film, he increasingly distanced himself from it as a public backlash began to mount.
 The White House screening was initially used to promote the film.
 Dixon was able to attract prominent figures for other screenings, and overcome attempts to block the film's release by claiming that Birth of a Nation was endorsed by the President.
 Not until April 30, 1915, months after the White House screening, did Wilson release to the press a letter his chief of staff, Joseph Tumulty, had written on his behalf to a member of Congress who had objected to the screening.
 The letter stated that Wilson had been "unaware of the character of the play before it was presented and has at no time expressed his approbation of it.
 Its exhibition at the White House was a courtesy extended to an old acquaintance."
 Wilson issued this press release reluctantly, however, and under political pressure.
 Wilson did enjoy the film, and in private correspondence with Griffith, congratulated him on a "splendid production".

 Historians have generally concluded that Wilson probably said that The Birth of a Nation was like "writing history with lightning", but reject the allegation that Wilson remarked, "My only regret is that it is all so terribly true."